+• Ability to work collaboratively with stakeholders and cross-profession colleagues

+• Ability to communicate effectively, including being able to communicate analytical findings to non-analytical colleagues

+· Ability to plan and work to deadlines, sometimes at pace

+Desirable criteria:

+- Knowledge of/experience in social research methods - Interest in criminal justice issues

-- Ability to work collaboratively with stakeholders and crossprofession colleagues - Able to communicate effectively, including being able to communicate analytical findings to non-analytical colleagues - Can plan and work to deadlines, sometimes at pace Shortlisted candidates will be invited to an interview via Microsoft Teams where they will be expected to demonstrate their abilities in line with the above criteria.
-We will try to factor in research interests and development preferences for candidates successful at interview.
-Security Restrictions Successful candidates will require clearance in line with the Baseline Personnel Security Standard (BPSS).
+Shortlisted candidates will be invited to an interview via Microsoft Teams where they will be expected to demonstrate their abilities in line with the above criteria.

+We will try to factor in research interests and development preferences for the candidate successful at interview.

+Eligibility and security restrictions

+Candidates must meet Civil Service Nationality Rules.

+This means the student must be from the United Kingdom, the Republic of Ireland or the Commonwealth.
+Certain EEA, Swiss and Turkish nationals are also eligible.
+International students should check the requirements of their student visa.

+The successful candidate will require clearance in line with the Baseline Personnel Security Standard (BPSS).
 This process usually takes 6 to 8 weeks but can take up to 12 weeks at busy times.
 The OSC will assist with this process.

-Working Arrangements and Location We offer hybrid working.
+We offer hybrid working.
 The intern will be based at our office within the Royal Courts of Justice in central London, as well as working remotely.
 The office is well served by public transport.

 Standard hours are 37 hours per week.
 Applications to undertake the internship part-time will be considered on a case-by-case basis.

-Contact

-Name: Alice Luck-Scotcher

-Email: Alice.Luck-Scotcher@sentencingcouncil.gov.uk
+Nic Mackenzie Email: mackenzie-peachey@sentencingcouncil.gov.uk